Who Is Eminem?

-The surprise album kicked off with "Ringer," which featured the rapper diving right back into his disdain for President Trump.
-In October 2017, Eminem had made headlines for a freestyle segment taped for the BET Hip Hop Awards, in which he ripped into President Donald Trump.
+The surprise album kicked off with "Ringer," which featured the rapper diving right back into his disdain for President Donald Trump.
+In October 2017, Eminem had made headlines for a freestyle segment taped for the BET Hip Hop Awards, in which he ripped into Trump.

 The single "Not Alike" attacked rapper Machine Gun Kelly, known as MGK, for lewd comments he had made several years before about Eminem's then-underage daughter, Hailie.
 After MGK replied with the track "Rap Devil," Eminem followed up with the single "Killshot," a barrage of insults about MGK's talents and lack of success, which shot to number 3 on the Billboard Hot 100.